 Coming from cities with no experience in construction or agriculture, we designed and built Ionia.
-This income-sharing sustainable village has successfully supported a family-oriented way of life for the last 32 years.
-By exploring, basic income, shared resources, diet and sustainable governing we thrived.
+This income-sharing sustainable village (population 40-60) has successfully supported a family-oriented way of life for the last 32 years.
+By exploring basic income, shared resources, plant-based diet and sustainable governing, we thrived.
 Navigating the world of non-profit grant writing, we successfully partnered with private foundations, USDA and the State of Alaska on countless projects.
 On 200 acres of wild spruce forest in Alaska we built, by hand, 10 log homes, a bustling 12,000 sq. ft. log community center, extensive organic gardens and our barn/activities center - the largest natural building (clay/straw, post and beam) structure in North America.
-The University of Alaska conducted a three-year study on Ionia and as a result our approach became a “best practice” in the State.
-We are well versed in taking on projects outside of what is safe or familiar and go wherever practical passion leads.
+Depending on the hurdle, we gather to bring an extensive variety of resources and find solutions.
+We are well-versed in taking on projects outside of what is safe or familiar and go wherever practical passion leads.

-Sharing a love of food is a primary way to gather with friends, and the foodie in all of us will find a home here.
-What we read, watch, and listen is nourishing to our thoughts.
-What we choose to share sustains our relationships to friends, our chosen village.
-In this virtual park, we will discover a shared humanity – even with people we didn't think we had anything in common with; and be nourished by new trusted suggestions and ideas.
+Sharing a love of food is a primary way to gather with friends, and we will ensure that the foodie in all of us will find a home here.
+What we read, watch, and listen to is nourishing to our thoughts.
+What we choose to share sustains our relationship to friends, our chosen village.
+In this virtual park, users will discover a shared humanity – even with people we didn't think we had anything in common with; and be enriched by new trusted suggestions and ideas.

-- Dynamic four-element visual ratings systems that are, at a glance, easy to interpret…1-nourishing (healthy and educational), 2-entertaining (fun and delicious), 3-repeatable (re-watchable) and 4-quality (well made).
+- Dynamic four-element visual ratings systems (this will also double as the site logo) that are, at a glance, easy to interpret…1-nourishing (healthy and educational), 2-entertaining (fun and delicious), 3-repeatable (re-watchable) and 4-quality (well made).
 This allows users to communicate quickly and meaningfully what they liked about an album, movie, recipe or restaurant.
 It also allows users to learn more about themselves - that they only watch movies which others rated as more “entertaining” but not as “nourishing” for example; or that they usually eat foods which are more healthy but not very fun.

 - Drag, drop and swipe features to easily create collections of content that can be viewed by friends (“my favorite Chinese restaurant choices”, “books that make me cry”.)

-- Links to easy purchasing of ingredients for all pantry needs; as well as links to media providers for easy access to viewing, or simple access and organization of media stored on your own HD or cloud
+- Links to easy purchasing of ingredients for all pantry or menu needs; as well as links to media providers for easy access to viewing, or simple access and organization of media stored on your own HD or cloud.

 - Comprehensive platform for critics, chefs, celebrities, journalists or anyone who has a sizable following to quickly share their work or the works of others that they admire/enjoy...their collections and reviews allowing anyone who is interested in them to learn more.